mlte-team/mlte/docs/docs/development.md

 ## Quick Start

 The best examples of how to use MLTE are contained with in the [Demos](#demos).
 If looking to get started on development, these are the best place to start to get a feel for how the tool works.
-The code within the demos walks through the MLTE library IMT process.
+The code within the demos walks through the MLTE library SDMT process.
 These can be ran after making a virtual environment and installing `MLTE` along with the demo dependencies.

 ```bash
 $ pyenv install 3.12